 Ο Παρθενόνας (Parthenon), is an Ancient Greek temple in the Acropolis of Athens, dedicated to Athena Pallas or Parthenos (virgin).
-It is widely considered to be the epitome the architectural and ideological evolution of the Classical way of thinking.
+It is widely considered to be the pinnacle of Classical Greek architecture, and over the years it has become the trademark image of the entire civilization.

 The classical Parthenon visible today was constructed between 447-432 BCE as the focal point of the Acropolis building complex by the architects Iktinos and Kallikrates (Vitruvius also names Karpion as an architect).